huwdp/huwcode-documentation/docs/array.md

 Array function returns an array.
 Array function requires 0 arguments.

-Associative Array is an abstact collection of key, value pairs.
+Associative Array is an abstract collection of key, value pairs.
 The internal implementation of the array within HuwCode is implemented with [std::map](https://en.cppreference.com/w/cpp/container/map).

 ```
 let list = array();